INSImaging/insimaging.github.io/_people/wenzhou_xia.md

 ---
-layout: page-cv # no need to modify
+layout: cvpage # no need to modify
-title: Huilin Cao # Firstname Lastname
+title: Wenzhou Xia
 # description: # you can leave it empty
-img: huilin_cao.jpg # change "profile" to the name of your picture
+img: wenzhou_xia.jpg # change "profile" to the name of your picture
-yaml: huilin_cao # name of the yml file
+cv: wenzhou_xia # name of the yml file
 toc:
   sidebar: right # no need to modify
 importance: 1 # no need to modify